 Managing Ethical Dilemmas: Choose Your Own (Ethical) Adventure!

-Dolores Christensen, University of California, Davis, USA; Erica Beachy, Univ. of North Carolina, Carolina Strategies, USA; Rachel Walker, University of Delaware, USA; Judy Van Raalte, Springfield College, USA
+Dolores Christensen, University of Oklahoma, USA; Erica Beachy, Becker College, USA; Rachel Walker, University of Delaware, USA; Judy Van Raalte, Springfield College, USA

 Consideration of, and adherence to, ethical decision-making processes within sport, exercise, and performance psychology (SEPP) service delivery is a central tenant to competent practice.
 Given the unique demands of the diverse and varied contexts and populations that exist within SEPP, this ethical decision-making process can be made more complicated for practitioners.
 Literature in the applied SEPP field has discussed the importance of ethical practice at length (Aoygai & Portenga, 2010; Etzel & Watson, 2014, 2017; Whelan, Hill, Ginley, & Meyers, 2014) but the actual process of on-the-spot decision-making in SEPP settings can still be challenging for novice and experienced practitioners alike.